Introduction

 Gravity Forms Security Features

-Once you’ve locked down the security on your server and in WordPress you’ll want to take a look at the security features that Gravity Forms offers and adjust them according to your needs.
+Once you’ve locked down the security on your server and on WordPress, you’ll want to have a look at the security features that Gravity Forms offers and adjust them according to your needs.

 Automatic and Background Updates